OrbitalCodeRock/StoredMomentum--2D-Platformer-Template/README.md

 This project started off as a 2D Platformer game for a game jam but I ended up running out of time before I could get the game to a point where I wanted to submit it.
 Now, I've converted the project to a 2-D Platformer template which could serve as a general purpose tool for creating a platformer.
 So far, the project includes a working character controller that makes use of unity's built-in physics system.
 The controller has a variety of settings that can be tweaked to change the way controlling the player feels.

 One thing I do want to make clear is that the code written for the character controller was not made entirely off the top of my head.
-Many of the ideas shown in my scripts were taken from this repository: https://github.com/Dawnosaur/platformer-movement.
-That being said, there are definetely differences in code and design decisions in my repository's scripts.
-I also plan on making further changes to how the character controller currently functions.
+Initially, I started off by basing the character controller of this repository: https://github.com/Dawnosaur/platformer-movement.
+I've since made a decent amount of changes, but you may see some similarities between certain sections of code/variable names.
+That being said, it's also possible that the repository linked above has also changed.

 So far, the character controller supports the following features:
 - Varying jump height based on how long the jump-key is held